 Kienan joined Watsi on September 23rd, 2015.
-Five years ago, Kienan became the 1496th member to automatically support a new Watsi patient every month.
-Since then, 4,512 more people have become monthly donors!
-Kienan's most recent donation traveled 8,700 miles to support Miseyek, 14-year-old from Tanzania, to fund mobility restoring leg surgery.
+Six years ago, Kienan joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Kienan's most recent donation traveled 8,500 miles to support Enock, a hardworking father from Kenya, to undergo bone transport surgery.